-Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2013

-SUBJECT CREDITS COMMENTS

-English 4 Major concentration in composition, reading for information, and literature
+SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
 Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

-Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent

-World History 1

-United States History 1

-Economics .5

-American Government .5

-Performing/Fine Arts 1

-НОРЕ 1

-At least one of the required courses must be an online course (SVA, FLVS, online DE) Remainder of required credits will be Electives See credit requirement chart 10 (Traditional Schedule) Or 12 (Block Schedule) Or 8 (Oak Park) Exemption to online course graduation requirement for students who have IEP which indicate non-appropriateness or 12 th grade student enrolled in Florida high school one year or less.
-Any course approved by School Board of Sarasota County that is appropriate for Gr.
-9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.
+World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate or specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) 12 th grade student enrolled in Florida will be Electives high school one year or less is exempt See credit requirement chart Or from online requirement.
+12 (Block Schedule) Any course approved by the School At least one course must be O :- Board of Sarasota County that is an online course Or appropriate for Grade 9 or above may fulfill an elective credit for graduation 8 (Oak Park) except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.

-^{}Earn passing scores (as defined by the State of Florida) on the FCAT 2.0 reading or scores that are concordant with passing scores on FCAT 2.0 Reading.
-Students must take the appropriate End of Course exams as required by the State of Florida.
+Earn passing scores (as defined by the State of Florida) on the standardized grade 10 Reading assessment or scores that are concordant Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of course exam will be calculated into the final grade for Biology, Geometry, US History and Algebra 1.
+The Algebra 1 EOC must be passed for a standard diploma.